BookingSync/icalhooks/content/index.md

 3) The provider **store this hooks url** and **send a request** to it the next time a change is made on it's associated iCal feed.
 This URL is then removed as meant to be a one time subscription.
 This help handling throttling.

-4) If the consumer wants to unsubscribe, it just don't include the HTTP `header` on future pulls.
+4) If the consumer wants to **unsubscribe**, it just don't include the HTTP header on future pulls.

 # Example